toptive/simple-react-koa-full-stack/README.md

     ```

 Above, we have modified editor configurations.
 Alternatively, this can be configured at the project level by following [this article](https://medium.com/@netczuk/your-last-eslint-config-9e35bace2f99).

+## Credits

+This project was forked from [simple-react-full-stack](https://github.com/crsandeep/simple-react-full-stack).